observablehq/parser/README.md

 <a href="#cell_async" name="cell_async">#</a> <i>cell</i>.<b>async</b>

 A boolean indicating whether the cell body is asynchronous (*i.e.*, whether it contains an `await` statement).
 False for import and empty cells.
-It is an error for a cell to be both asynchronous and a generator.

 <a href="#cell_generator" name="cell_generator">#</a> <i>cell</i>.<b>generator</b>

 A boolean indicating whether the cell body is a generator (*i.e.*, whether it contains a `yield` statement).
 False for import and empty cells.
-It is an error for a cell to be both asynchronous and a generator.

 ### ViewExpression